5 min read

 Trampolines have a bad rep. When the word is mentioned, you probably think back to your childhood where trampoline injuries were common.
 But trampolines have come a long way since we were kids.
 And when used appropriately (and with a little common sense) trampolines can be a fantastic addition to your backyard.

-So we’ve compiled a list of the top six trampoline myths to show you why they’re wrong.
+We’ve compiled a list of the top six trampoline myths to show you why they’re wrong.

 1 – Trampolines Are Dangerous